marshackVB/rapid_nlp_blog/README.md

 # Rapid NLP development with Databricks, Delta, and Transformers
-This Databricks Repo provides example implementions of [huggingface transformer](https://huggingface.co/docs/transformers/index) models for text classification tasks.
-The project is self contained an can be easily run in your own Workspace.
+This Databricks Repo provides example implementations of [huggingface transformer](https://huggingface.co/docs/transformers/index) models for text classification tasks.
+The project is self contained and can be easily run in your own Workspace.
 The project downloads several example datasets from huggingface and writes them to [Delta tables](https://docs.databricks.com/delta/index.html).
 The user can then choose from multiple transformer models to perform text classification.
 All model metrics and parameters are logged to [MLflow](https://docs.databricks.com/applications/mlflow/index.html).
 A separate notebook loads trained models promoted to the MLflow [Model Registry](https://docs.databricks.com/applications/mlflow/model-registry.html), performs inference, and writes results back to Delta.

+The Notebooks are designed to be run on a single-node, GPU-backed Cluster type.
+For AWS customers, consider the g5.4xlarge instance type.
+For Azure customers, consider the Standard_NC4as_T4_v3 instance type.
+The project was most recently tested using Databricks ML runtime 11.0.
+The transformers library will distribute model training across multiple GPUs if you choose a virtual machine type that has more than one.

 ##### Datasets: